massoncheg/forgejo-docs/admin/installation.md

 `# mkdir /etc/forgejo`
 `# chown root:git /etc/forgejo && chmod 770 /etc/forgejo`
-_This is the directory Forgejos config, called `app.ini`, is stored in.
+_This is the directory Forgejo's config, called `app.ini`, is stored in.
 Initially it needs to be writable by Forgejo, but after the installation you can make it read-only for Forgejo because then it shouldn't modify it anymore._